Recession? You Bet! Keep Reading…

 Will we have a recession?

 Is it coming?
 The answers to those questions are, “yes.”
 However, please keep reading.
 What nobody truly knows is when a recession will actually take place.
 Economists use charts, data, surveys-all of which are great but provide no clear indication of a recession.

 I’ve been hearing that a “recession” has been coming for the last three years.
 In that time, the S&P is up a paltry 45+%.
 Perhaps we are talking ourselves into a recession.
 Three years is a long time to be “talking.”

 Over the last few weeks, volatility and political mudslinging intensified.
 This certainly doesn’t make anyone feel good.
 Between China, Syria, and impeachment, there is undoubtedly cause for concern.

 Clients would like to believe we have a crystal ball and can move in and out of the markets avoiding collapses and capitalizing on upswings.
 We aren’t soothsayers.
 I believe market timing is a fool’s game.

 In fact, research firm Dalbar looked at investor returns relative to the markets.
 What they found wasn’t surprising.
 Investors in equity funds have actually lagged the S&P 500 by an average of almost 5%.

-Many clients have heard me tell the story about my experience on election night in 2016.
+Many clients heard me tell the story about my experience on election night in 2016.
 In pre-market before the markets open and an indication of how they will open, the Dow Jones was down over 900 points.
-I prepared myself for a bloodbath and was ready to write to you like I’m doing now.
+I prepared myself for a bloodbath.
+I was ready to write to you like I’m doing now.

 What we do know is that if history is any indication, our eyes will see Dow rise to 100,000.
 Will there be recessions until we reach that point?
 Absolutely.
 Should it impact our day-to-day investments?
 Absolutely not.